gkysaad/gkysaad/README.md

 - Software Engineer Intern @ [Meta](https://about.facebook.com/?utm_source=meta.com&utm_medium=redirect "Meta") on the Instagram Ads Delivery & Ranking team, working with PHP (Hack) and Python Django! 📱
 - Mapping & Localization team member @ aUToronto, the University of Toronto's self-driving car team! 🚗
 - Software Development Co-op @ [Loblaw Digital](https://www.loblawdigital.co/ "Loblaw Digital") on the PC Optimum backend team, using Spring Boot Java! 🛒
-- Part-time freelancer working on Couchbase datastore module projects including JHipster, Akka Play Framework, and Vert.x integrations! 📙
+- Part-time freelancer working on Couchbase module projects including JHipster, Akka Play Framework, and Vert.x integrations! 📙
 - Full Stack & Mobile Engineering Intern @ [OrangeTopi](https://orangetopi.com "OrangeTopi") (a startup in the Bay Area), I also led a team of 8-10 other devs! 📱
 - Co-creator of a project in the FinTech space working with OpenAI's [GPT-3](https://beta.openai.com/ "GPT-3")!
 See it [here](https://twitter.com/gkysaad/status/1285717081074409476).
 Also featured in an [article in InfoQ](https://www.infoq.com/articles/gpt3-enabled-applications/ "article in InfoQ")! 📈